-revokedCertificates: The information consists of four sub-fields: userCertificate - serial number of a revoked certificate, revocationDate - date of the certificate revocation, crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains information about a reason for the revocation of a certificate - optional) Information about fields mentioned above are described below: userCertificate Serial number of a revoked certificate revocationDate Date of the certificate revocation CRLReason eason Returns the reason the certificate was revoked.
-Values of this field are set i accordance with the rules described in chapter 7.2.2 Extensions Extended information about certificate.
-(See chapter 7.2.1) Signature An identifier of the algorithm used by a certification authority to sign C in accordance with requirements described in RFC 5280.
+revokedCertificates: The information consists of four sub-fields: userCertificate - serial number of a revoked certificate, revocationDate - date of the certificate revocation, crlEntryExtensions - extended access to CRL (contains additional information about revoked certificates - optional), CRLReason (contains information about a reason for the revocation of a certificate - optional) Information about fields mentioned above are described below: userCertificate Serial number of a revoked certificate revocationDate Date of the certificate revocation CRLReason Returns the reason the certificate was revoked.
+Values of this field are set in accordance with the rules described in chapter 7.2.2 of the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates Extensions Extended information about certificate.
+(See chapter 7.2.2) Signature An identifier of the algorithm used by a certification authority to sign CRL in accordance with requirements described in RFC 5280.